Influence of Radiation and AC Coupling on Time Performance of Analog Pixels Test Structures in 65 nm CMOS technology: The APTS-OA

 The APTS was fabricated using three sensor process variants, derived from a standard imaging CMOS design and progressively modified to enhance charge collection speed and reduce charge sharing~\cite{AGLIERIRINELLA2023168589,APTSSF_2023,SNOEYS201790}.
 In this study, we focus on the \textit{modified with gap} variant, which features a small n-well collection electrode (about \SI{1}{\um} diameter) extended by a low dose deep n-type implant in a high-resistivity p-type epitaxial layer.
 A gap in the deep n-type implant near the pixel edges creates a lateral electric field, accelerating charge collection, improving timing performance and radiation hardness.
 A deep p-well allows full CMOS circuitry in the pixel matrix without compromising charge collection efficiency.

 Two versions of coupling between the sensor and the front end are available.
 In the DC-coupled version, already presented in detail in \cite{opamp_2025}, the sensor is directly connected to the input of the front-end.
 In that case the potential of the collection electrode is dictated by the operating point of the front end, with an upper limit of \SI{1.2}{\volt}.
-Further reverse biasing of the sensor has to be achieved with lowering the substrate voltage to enhance charge collection.
-Since the p-wells containing transistors inside the matrix are exposed to the same potential as the substrate, this version is limited to a maximum of \SI{6}{\volt} of potential difference to avoid breakdown of the shallow source and drain junctions, this version is thus limited to about \SI{4.8}{\volt} of substrate bias.
+Further reverse biasing of the sensor has to be achieved by lowering the substrate voltage to enhance charge collection.
+Since the p-wells containing transistors inside the matrix are exposed to the same potential as the substrate, this version is limited to a maximum of \SI{6}{\volt} of potential difference to avoid breakdown of the shallow source and drain junctions.
+Consequently, the substrate bias is limited to about \SI{4.8}{\volt}.
 However, the small collection electrode leads to a low capacitance of the input node, which results in a significant signal despite this limited reverse bias.

 To explore higher reverse sensor biases, an AC-coupled design was also manufactured.
 The schematics of both DC and AC-coupled versions are visible in Figure~\ref{fig:front-end}.
 The AC-coupled version separates the collection electrode node ($IN\_AC$) and the front-end input ($IN$) with a metal-to-metal capacitance $C_\text{coupling} \approx $ \SI{7.9}{\femto\farad} (simulated value).
-The collection electrode can then be biased at higher voltages (up to \SI{50}{\volt} from design) , but as no increase in signal amplitude was observed beyond \SI{18}{V} when testing up to \SI{37}{V}, all results in this paper are reported up to \SI{18}{V}.
+The collection electrode can then be biased at higher voltages (up to \SI{50}{\volt} from design), but as no increase in signal amplitude was observed beyond \SI{18}{V} when testing up to \SI{37}{V}, all results in this paper are reported up to \SI{18}{V}.
 Since there is no DC path between the reset transistor $M0$ and the sensor, leakage current compensation and sensor reset are provided by the diode inside the collection electrode.
 Due to the coupling capacitance, the total capacitance at the input node is significantly higher than in the DC-coupled case and the same collected charge will lead to a smaller amplitude signal.
 The front-end is identical for the two coupling versions and described in Section~\ref{sec:front-end}.

 For consistency with previously published results on non-irradiated DC-coupled sensors \cite{opamp_2025}, the devices are operated at the same analog front-end settings.
 Since the leakage current, estimated from the study of the signal reset \cite{APTSSF_2023}, is smaller than the default reset current (100 pA), the operating point was not changed for irradiated sensors.